dhoer/selenium-on-windows-in-the-cloud/README.md

 If you use Chef configuration management, the [windows_screenresolution](https://supermarket.chef.io/cookbooks/windows_screenresolution) cookbook can perform these steps for you.

+If you use Chocolatey, the [screen-resolution](https://chocolatey.org/packages/screen-resolution) package will do this for you.

 ---
 I hope this information helps those struggling with windows.
 If you have a